Social Justice

 A. Social Justice and Public Interest Mentoring Scheme

-The Social Justice and Public Interest Careers Mentoring Program aims is to pair students with a mentor who can provide valuable advice and guidance about gaining experience in areas of social justice or public interest law.
+The Social Justice Mentoring Program aims to pair students with a mentor who can provide valuable advice and guidance about gaining experience in areas of social justice or public interest law.
 Professional mentors have so far come from a broad range of social justice legal organisations including Legal Aid, the Public Defenders, the Crown Solicitor's Office, Aboriginal Legal Service, Maurice Blackburn Lawyers, the Bar and many other community legal centres and policy agencies.

 C. Refugee Language Tutoring Program

 Since 2014, the Refugee Language Tutoring Program is one of our most engaging and meaningful volunteer-driven initiatives.
 Two Co-Chairs manage between 20 and 30 volunteers on the program, who work with refugees on their language skills according to their English proficiency.
-The program works in conjunction with the Centre for Peace and Conflict Studies at the University of Sydney.
-Volunteers are required to attend compulsory training and sessions are once a week on Monday evenings from 5-7pm.
+Volunteers are required to attend a compulsory induction and training session at the beginning of the Semester.
 Students from non-law backgrounds are also welcome to apply.
-The program runs throughout the year.
+The program runs through both Semester 1 and 2.

 D. Juvenile Justice Mentoring Scheme

 The Juvenile Justice Mentoring Scheme began as an initiative in 2011 out of the work of the Sydney University Law Society’s Indigenous Social Justice Subcommittee.
 SULS began by sending volunteers one day a week to Juniperina Juvenile Justice Centre in Lidcombe to run recreational activities with the all-female residents at the centre.
 In 2016, the Juniperina facility was transferred to the Reiby Juvenile Justice Centre in Airds.
-Currently the Scheme runs at Cobham Juvenile Justice Centre.
-Mentors attend on a weekly or fortnightly basis and can design and implement programs developed around a selected overarching theme.
+Currently the Scheme is being revised with Associate Professor Garner Clancey to run at Cobham Juvenile Justice Centre.

 Social Justice Committee

-The Social Justice and Equity portfolios have a joint committee of students who assist with the co-ordination of all programs throughout the year.
-Students on the committee have the opportunity to take responsibility of a particular event or program, in conjunction with the Vice-President (Social Justice) and/or Equity Officer.
+The Social Justice portfolio is comprised of 6-8 dedicated students who assist with the co-ordination of all programs throughout the year.
+Students on the committee have the opportunity to take responsibility of various events throughout the year, in conjunction with the Vice-President (Social Justice).

-Any enquiries about the committee, or the Social Justice and Equity portfolios generally, can be sent to socialjustice@suls.org.au or equity@suls.org.au.
+Any enquiries about the committee, or the Social Justice portfolio generally, can be sent to socialjustice@suls.org.au.

 Contact